ainavilaa/Textile_Factory/README.md

 ## Authors

 The project has been developed for Algorithms and Programming III subject by:
-- Aleix Vernet
+- Aleix Vernet Siuró
-- Aina Vila
+- Aina Vila Arbusà